Proxy voting: China

 Some Chinese provinces allow village residents to designate someone to vote on their behalf.
 Lily L. Tsai notes that "In practice, one family member often casts votes for everyone in the family even if they are present for the election."
 In 1997, a Carter Center delegation recommended abolishing the proxy voting that allowed one person to vote for three; the International Republican Institute had made a similar recommendation.
 Proxy voting also became an issue in relation to many of the Wenzhou people doing business outside.
 Most election disputes revolved around proxy votes, including the issues of who could represent them to vote and what kinds of evidence were acceptable for proxy voting.
 Intense competition made the proxy voting process more and more formal and transparent.
 Some villages required a notary to validate faxed proxy votes; some villages asked for faxed signatures; more often villages publicized those proxy votes so that villagers could directly monitor them.
 Taicang government reported a 99.4% voter turnout in its 1997 election, but a study showed that after removing proxy votes, only 48% of the eligible voters in the sample reported that they actually went to the central polling station to vote.

+France

+In France, voters are allowed to temporarily give the power of attorney to another registered voter (online or by paper form) for purpose of voting in an election, provided that the voter making the request visits the national police station or gendarmerie with proof of identity.
+Applying voters then receive an e-mail receipt to indicate the validation or invalidation of their request.
+This method is allowed instead or early or mail voting.

+Proxy voting was intensely used in both rounds of the 2024 snap legislative election, when many voters were travelling or scheduled to travel on holiday when the election was called.
+The election resulted in historically-high turnout for a legislative election.